 Step 8: Review Google’s Terms

-- Google will display its Terms of Service and Privacy Policy.
-Scroll through and tap I agree to proceed.
+- Review the Terms of Service and Privacy Policy, then tap I agree.

 Step 9: Complete Setup

-- Once verified, you’ll be taken to your new Gmail inbox.
+- After setup, you’ll land in your new Gmail inbox.

-- Tap Done or Take me to Gmail to start using your account.
+- Tap Done to start using your account.

 Method 2: Creating a Gmail Account Using a Mobile Browser